 Although you get a lot of high performance and tech for the money it doesn’t feel like it’s worth 10 grand more than the S1000RR M Package and its suspension and brakes don’t have the pub-bragging kudos of those fitted to the cheaper Ducati Panigale V4 S or Aprilia RSV4 Factory.

 Based on the S1000RR M Package, it has the same carbon wheels, all-singing rider aids and even a sat nav-enabled colour display, heated grips, cruise control and three-year warranty (it’s still a BMW, after all), but does without its electronic suspension.
 That’s not a problem because most Ms will be bought by race teams who’ll strip them down to their bare bones, before building them back up into track weapons with aftermarket or BMW kit electronics and dash.

 Apart from its wings the M1000RR looks just like an S1000RR and not as exceptional as it could for the money, but it’s transformed with the optional Competition Package.
-It includes tasty carbon goodies, racing levers, an unpainted swingarm (saving 220g), a low friction chain and a GPS trigger to allow lap times to be shown on the dash.
+It includes tasty carbon parts, racing levers, an unpainted swingarm (saving 220g), a low friction chain and a GPS lap timer with a display on the dash.
 That little lot will cost you another £4100, but really for a 30-grand bike they should be included in the first place.

 |Engine type||Liquid-cooled, 16v, inline four|

 |Frame type||Aluminium twin spar|

 |Fuel capacity||16.5 litres|